 In this one-and-a-half-day event, artists will join academic and community scholars to explore ideas about Oscar Howe’s life and legacy introduced in the Dakota Modern exhibition and book.
-Speakers will discuss the role of cultural authority in Howe’s practice as well as his art in relation to Native American politics.
+Speakers will discuss the role of cultural values in Howe’s practice as well as his art in relation to American and international politics.
 Other topics include the impact of Howe’s work as an educator through the summer workshop for Native students he founded, and the ongoing expression of his legacy through the work of Dakota and Lakota artists today.
-The symposium will begin with an inspiring keynote lecture by Lakota artist Dyani White Hawk the evening of April 14.